YashKumarVerma/yashkumarverma.github.io/src/pages/about-me.md

 # Hello there !
 I'm Yash

-I’m Yash Kumar Verma, a second-year undergraduate student at VIT University, India. have been involved in the world of open-source since I was 15y/o.
+I’m Yash Kumar Verma, a third-year undergraduate student at VIT University, India. have been involved in the world of open-source since I was 15y/o.

 ## Early Days : Baby Steps
 I started my journey with [FOSSASIA](https://fossasia.org/) and was an active contributor whilst participating in Google CodeIn ([finalist in 2017](https://opensource.googleblog.com/2018/01/google-code-in-2017-winners.html)) for three years.
 I worked on numerous projects, found bugs & submitted improvements.